rafadc/mySQL-replication-tutorial/README.md

 # Replication mySQL setup

 We will be setting a replication system between two virtual machines.
+We will be using Percona distribution of mySQL.
+Anyway the process showuld be really similar in mySQL community edition.

 The replication schema in mySQL works like this

 ![Redundancy schema](images/redundancy.png)